irfndi/accounting-finance-manager/docs/PRODUCTION_DEPLOYMENT.md

 # Create production database
 wrangler d1 create finance-manager-db-prod

-# Update wrangler.toml with the returned database ID
+# Update alchemy.prod.ts or wrangler.jsonc with the returned database ID
-# Replace the TODO comment with actual production database ID
+# The database ID will be automatically configured in Alchemy
 ```

 #### 2. Create Production KV Namespace